ericdill/depfinder/readme.rst

 Installation
 ------------

 ``depfinder`` is on pypi.
-It is tested against Python 2.7 and 3.4-3.6.
-It is not yet available for py3.7 because stdlib-list is not yet py37 compatible.
+It is tested against Python 2.7 and 3.6-3.8.
+It is

     pip install depfinder

 It is available via conda. ::

-    conda install -c ericdill depfinder
+    conda install -c conda-forge depfinder

 It is also via github. ::